oac-tree/sup-dto/doc/anytype.rst

 The last argument of this constructor is optional and if not provided, the typename will be an empty string.

-Array types with zero size are allowed, since elements can be added later.
-However, this implicitly changes the type, since its size if part of the type.
+Array types with zero size are allowed, since elements can be added later to values of this type.
+However, this implicitly changes their type, since the size is part of the type.

 .. _structured-types: